Executive Director & C.E.O.

 Derrell Acon, D.M.A.

 Derrell Acon, D.M.A.
-Manager of Education and Engagement
+Manager of Education & Engagement

 Derrell Acon is a uniquely accomplished bass-baritone and an international scholar on topics ranging from 19th Century Italian Opera to American Blacktivism.
 He has made his debut in the roles of Jake and Jim in Porgy and Bessat Semperoper Dresden, Hamburgische Staatsoper, Deutsches Theater München, Kölner Philharmonie, Alte Oper Frankfurt, Haifa Congress Center, Tel-Aviv Charles Bronfman Hall, and Teatro Petruzzelli di Bari.
 In 2018, he debuts as Escamillo in Opera Ithaca's Carmen, as Rocco in Heartbeat Opera's Fidelio, as Zuniga in Pacific Opera Project’s Carmen, and as the bass soloist in LA Master Chorale’s Messiah Sing-Along.